Everyone’s gotten the memo.

 - Use a zero-salesy approach to write your content.
 Prioritize sharing the content you promised readers first.
 This would help you hold their attention long enough to convert them.

-- Position a mix of marketing & sales CTAs 35%, 60%, and 80% into your content to convert readers into marketing and sales leads.
+- Position lead gen CTAs 35%, 60%, and 80% into your content to convert readers into marketing and sales leads.

-- Use your CTA to ask a benefit- or pain-specific question related to your topic.
+- Make sure your lead gen CTAs speak to a benefit- or pain-specific question related to your topic.

-It’s the 3-step process we’ve been using to generate 5-20 sales leads per blog content.
+It’s the 3-step process we’ve been using to generate 5-20 marketing leads per blog content.

 Without these key ingredients around the offers you display within your content, you’ll have CTAs that’ll leave readers annoyed, bouncing off your page almost as soon as they land on it.

 We’ll show you two examples of B2B businesses using these three elements in their CTAs on blog posts:

 CTA example #1: Leadfeeder’s trial offer after blog post introduction

 With the right messaging, you won’t annoy readers when you offer a free trial after a blog post introduction.

 If the messaging is well-crafted and genuinely relevant to the subject of the content they’re reading, they won’t find your offer annoying.

 For example, it’s the approach the folks at Leadfeeder are using in their article about MQLs vs SQLs — and they get at least 200 leads every month for it.